na-na-hi/renget/archive/lcbguide.md

 ![Image sourced from threads](https://files.catbox.moe/y91i04.jpg)

 **5. Dupes**
 If you obtain a duplicate (dupe) of an Identity, it will be converted into Egoshards for whichever Sinner the Identity belongs to.
+Dupes do not give upgrades or gameplay advantages.
 If you gather 400 Egoshards for one Sinner, you can obtain (shard) any unowned 000 Identity or E.G.O for that Sinner.
 00 identities cost 150 shards.
 You should generally only shard 000 Identities or E.G.O.

 The other use for Egoshards is Uptie 4, which requires Egoshards, so one 000 dupe can be viewed as a free Uptie 4.
 You can also convert Egoshards to Thread, but that is not recommended.